haboateng/C-1-tricubic-treecode/README.md

 !!!!!!!
 ! .cpp and .h FILES
-      direct_sum.cpp : C++ file for exact computation of the potential and field exactly.
+      direct_sum.cpp : C++ file for exact computation of the potential and field.

       Tricubic.cpp   : Main C++ program for the tricubic treecode.